simonox/iot-backend/README.md

 It provides a browser-based editor that makes it easy to wire together flows using the wide range of nodes in the palette that can be deployed to its runtime in a single-click

-NodeRed is also running in Docker: http://localhost:1880/
+NodeRed is also running in Docker and is exposed on port `1880`: http://localhost:1880/

 ### InfluxDB

 [InfluxDB](https://www.influxdata.com) is a database for any time series data with a single.
-It runs in Docker and is exposed on port `8086`:

-InfluxDb is running here: http://localhost:8086/ (you have to create an initial user in just a few simple steps)
+It runs in Docker and is exposed on port `8086`: http://localhost:8086/ (you have to create an initial user in just a few simple steps)

 ### Grafana